-Check out my post on The Best Exfoliators for Oily Skin here.
+Check out my post on The Best Exfoliators for Oily Skin.
 The best exfoliators for oily skin are physical ones, these are the scrub ones because they clean the skin and remove the dirt the best.

 The key to exfoliating oily skin is doing it gently, and once a week!
 Don’t overdo it!
-Exfoliating immediately removes dead skin cells from the skin surface.
+Exfoliating immediately removes dead skin cells from the skin’s surface.
 The benefit of helping your oily skin rid of all the dirt and excess foreign particles is the prevention of buildup.

 Keep in mind that having oily skin means you have larger pores.
 And the larger your pores are, the easier dirt goes in and layers up to form pus and all that yucky stuff.
 Therefore, the oilier your skin, the more important it is to exfoliate so don’t skip it!

 4. Cleanse your Skin to Prevent a Build-Up

-This may sound very basic but cleansing your skin regularly will prevent oil buildup.
+This may sound very basic but cleansing oily skin regularly prevents oil buildup.
 The reason I’m mentioning it, even though it is basic is that sometimes the simplest of solutions are overlooked!
-We all have those lazy days:))
+We all have those lazy days:)

 Wash your face twice a day, morning and night, with a good cleanser.
-It’s the easiest way to rid the of the excess oil in between those hours, and prevent any build-up.
+It’s the easiest way to rid of the excess oil in between those hours and prevent any build-up.

 While cleansing, remember to be gentle during and after.
 Pat your face dry with a towel instead of rubbing it.
 This way you won’t irritate and micro-peel your skin which will only cause more oil production.

 5. Use Astringents instead of Toners

 Both astringents and toners are water-based skincare products.
 And although both of them are used to cleanse and remove makeup, astringents are specially formulated for oily skin.
-The best type of astringent to use is alcohol-free ones.
+The best type of astringent to use is alcohol-free.
 They’ll get rid of excess oil and at the same time won’t dehydrate your skin either.

 If astringents aren’t your thing, alcohol-free toners can do the job just fine.